jelmd/snmp-export/generator/README.md

           value: newValue                  #     Default: '$1'.
 Special value: `@drop@` .. drop metric on match.
           sub_oids: regexExpr              #     optional subOid filter.
         remap:                             #   Optional with one or more:
           key: val
           ...
+        sub_oid_remap:                     #   Optional with one or more:
+          key: val
+          ...